 The terms "artificial intelligence," "machine learning," and "deep learning" terms are often used interchangeably, with AI simply being the umbrella term and more expansive definition including both machine learning and deep learning.
 However, by knowing which aspects differ and their specific capabilities, security managers can make better-informed decisions when looking for security solutions and choose the appropriate AI-based tool for a particular security measure.

-ML appliances can also pass on their experience to other machines, such as robots or drones.
+ML appliances can also pass their experience to other machines, such as robots or drones.
 ML applications help security authorities make sense of threats and predict incidents at machine speed, making them particularly valuable for data-driven companies that rely on an operational cyber security environment for their business.

 Used in physical security, AI – and more precisely, ML – is already heavily implemented in retail: For instance, to cut fraud at supermarket self-checkouts.
 In combination with cameras, AI is used to cross-check scanned items.
 By helping to detect and prevent fraudulent barcode use by consumers, such technology holds the potential to save retailers billions annually.